 5 Sales Attributes We’re Thankful For

 The team at Force Management loves sales.
 We love salespeople.
-We know good salespeople when we see them.
-We are thankful for the ones who get it.
-In the spirit of Thanksgiving, we are sharing a little gratitude on The Command Center blog.
-Here are five things we are thankful for in any sales organization, especially in a year of challenge and growth:
+We know elite sellers when we see them, and we're thankful for the ones who get it.
+In the spirit of Thanksgiving, we're sharing a little gratitude with five things we are thankful for in any sales organization:

 1. Leaders who lead from the front